Bloons Tower Defense: Gameplay

 The main objective of Bloons TD is to prevent Bloons (in-game name for balloons) from reaching the end of a defined track on a map that consists of one or more entrances and exits for the bloons.
 The game is a tower defense game and thus the player can choose various types of towers and traps to place around the track in order to defend against the bloons, gaining 1 in-game dollar for every layer of bloon popped.
-If a bloon reaches the end of a path, the player loses lives (or in later games, health); once these are all depleted, the game ends.
+If a balloon reaches the end of a path, the player loses lives (or in later games, health); once these are all depleted, the game ends.
 The bloons always follow the map's set path on the track until they either reach the exit(s), are popped, or are moved to an earlier part of the track by a tower's ability.

 There are three classes of bloons in the game: regular (unnamed in the game), MOAB-class and Boss-class.
 As of Bloons TD 6, the regular bloons consist of: red, blue, green, yellow, pink, black, white, lead, zebra, rainbow, purple, and ceramic bloons.
 MOAB-class bloons are in the shape of a blimp and consist of: the MOAB (Massive Ornary Air Blimp), the BFB (Brutal Flying Behemoth), the DDT (Dark Dirigible Titan), the ZOMG (Zeppelin Of Mighty Gargantuaness), and the BAD (Big Airship of Doom).
 Tougher variants of most bloon types contain a number of specified weaker ones.
-In later versions of the game, regular bloons possess sometimes special characteristics such as camo (which most towers cannot detect), regrowth (the ability for the bloons to slowly grow back to their original size), and fortified (which doubles the health of the toughest bloons), that resist certain tower types.
+In later versions of the game, regular bloons possess sometimes special characteristics such as camo (which most towers cannot detect), regrowth (the ability for the bloons to slowly grow back to their original size), and fortified (which doubles the health of certain bloons), that resist certain tower types.
 With each level, the intensity of bloon waves proportionately increases.
+There are also boss levels, with tough bosses such as Blastapopulous, Bloonarius, Dreadbloon, Lych, Phayze, and Vortex.
+These bosses usually appear after a 39 rounds.
+Bosses have very high health in normal boss mode, and have unique abilities.
+Some bosses have their own strengths and specials.
+Some installments have challenges, where you have special things.